jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 \\
 $$

-where the 'Constant' can be computed analyically or with numerical techniques.
+where the 'Constant' can be computed analytically or with numerical techniques.
 Before proceeding further we will stop for a little while and make another simplification.
 Electrons comes in two "flavours" spin up and spin down.
 If we assume that we can pair them up two have each orbital occupying we can "slash the problem in half".
 This is called restricted Hartree-Fock.

 ```{note}
 In the restricted HF we only need to consider N/2 electrons.
 The other half is simply a mirror image but with spin down instead of spin up.